rlve/festicket-recruitment-task/README.md

 I would spend more time figuring out how to organise page-objects.
 If dividing by pages (e.g. home page, search page) or features (login, search, festivals) would be better.

-I would try to create a more reusable method for adding items to the basket.
+I would try to create a generic method for adding items to the basket.
 At the moment it's possible to add only coaches.

 I would add the possibility to choose the time of coach departure.
 For now, it chooses the first available.

 #### What other test cases would you automate and why?

+Firstly I would add negative cases to mentioned scenarios:

+- log in with invalid credentials and check validation message;
+- search for a not existing item and check message;
+- try to add a not available item to the basket and check that it isn't added.

+Moreover, it would be good to have fully automated sale funnel with payments and user communication.
+Also features in user profile like managing account settings and bookings.
+Errors in those parts of application could have a massive impact on user experience; on the other hand, reliable automated tests would increase developers' confidence for refactoring and implementing new features.

 #### What dependencies or 3rd party frameworks/libs/modules used and why?

 I used WebdriverIO as a framework to write Selenium tests.
 I chose it mainly because I'm familiar with it.
 I'm using it in my current job.
 It's a mature open-source framework with a big community and integrations with plenty of tools, services and reporters which may be helpful in test automation.

 I used TypeScript to write tests.
 WebdriverIO allows doing that quite painlessly.
-Dynamic typing in JS may be quite handy, but more often it caused runtime errors which were hard to debug and very frustrating for me.
+Dynamic typing in JS may be quite handy, but more often it causes runtime errors which are hard to debug and very frustrating.
 It may be nerve-racking when developing complicated selenium test which takes a longer time to execute.
 TypeScript eliminates it and adds excellent IDE support.

 I wrote test specs using Mocha with Chai assertions.
 It's concise and easy to read style.
 It's one of three frameworks supported by WebdriverIO beside Jasmine and Cucumber.